chibicode/react-functional-css-protips/README.md

 @import ...;
 ```

 Finally, I **don't** recommend writing a functional CSS library of your own **unless** you're willing to document most of the classes extensively.

-Similarly, if you're going to **extend** (not customize) Basscss/Tachyons by adding more small classes, document most of them.
+Similarly, if you're going to **extend** (not customize) Basscss/Tachyons by adding more small classes, document the ones you add, because otherwise you'll end up adding multiple functional classes that do the same thing.

 ---